wp-plugins/schreikasten/readme.txt

 7. Tracking system to read comments from one user.

 == Changelog ==

+= 0.11.21 =
+* Solved a bug with Quotation marks and Apostrophe
+* Wouldn't require confirmation if the comment was send by the administrator when he was loged.

 = 0.11.20 =
 * New cache system fixed.